Ro5635/JSNeuralNetwork/ReadMe.md

 webinterface: {localhost|dockerMachine IP}:8085 (eg http://localhost:8085)
 Neural Net API: {localhost|dockerMachine IP}:5635 (eg http://localhost:5635)

+You can specify the equasion of the line that you want the network to train against, it will then display a visual showing the use of the generated network.

 Inspired by the excellent tutorial series by Mattias Johansson of [Fun Fun Function Youtube Channel]: https://youtu.be/o98qlvrcqiU